CZ12: Production

 Principal photography began on 5 June 2011.
 From 18 April to 2 May 2012, Jackie Chan filmed several scenes in the Aerodium Latvia vertical wind tunnel in Jelgava, Latvia.
 Filming also took place in France, China, Taiwan and Vanuatu.
 Chan did most of the stunts and fight scenes himself with little support from his stunt team.
 Jean-Yves Blondeau, the inventor of the skate suit, trained Chan to use the suit for the film's body blading sequence.
 This film was simultaneously made in IMAX 3D.
 Filming officially wrapped up on 8 May the same year.

 Release

-The gala premier of the film was held on 12 December 2012 and was later released across Asia on 20 December and in India on 28 December.
+The gala premier of the film was held on 12 December 2012; it was released across Asia on 20 December and in India on 28 December.

 U.S. release

 CZ12 was originally scheduled for release in U.S. theaters sometime in the summer of 2013 with about 20 minutes edited out by Jackie Chan himself in order to optimize the pace and content for North American audiences.
 This release date was pushed back to the fall; the re-edited version was released on 18 October for theatrical exhibit exclusively by AMC Theatres.